 Where the model begins to show its price point is on the panel gaps.
 Our examples had varying gaps between the two colours, which is evident in the photo above.
 On the plus side, the shut-lines were definitely far better in execution.

 The front is simple in design.
 Plastic-like headlight covers and simple decal begin the upper section.
 The lower section s fitted with turn signal and running lights, they are more authentic in appearance than the headlights.

-On the lower section of the passenger front windshield there are couple of decals.
+On the lower section of the passenger front windshield, there are a couple of decals.
 We’re not sure what the significance is.
 Anyone?

-Rear is much like the front.
-Simple plastic tail spoiler sits just above Renault Apline decal.
+The rear is much like the front.
+Simple plastic tail spoiler sits just above Renault Alpine decal.
 Good quality materials replica the taillight lights and small exhaust tip is visible on the left side.
 Rear glass once again provide a neat deal; it provides homage to the Renault/Elf racing heritage from years past.
 Nice touch by Solido to include for sure!

 Other than access to the interior the model is fully sealed.
 So we’ll finalize the exterior side with a look at the wheels.
 Wheels on both examples are painted in Silver.
-Decent definition on the overall look.
-Rear wheels are wider by a large margin which is aligned with e original.
+A decent definition of the overall look.
+Rear wheels are wider by a large margin which is aligned with the original.
 We don’t see any braking apparatus, likely due to the mono-block style of wheel.

 All elements of the interior are covered.
-Nothing done to the level of AUTOart or he likes but very acceptable based on price point.
-Not carpeting or seat-belts are notice front and rear.
+Nothing was done to the level of AUTOart or he likes but very acceptable based on price point.
+No carpeting or seat-belts are noticed front and rear.